 In 1938, with the first signs of a coming war, Mondrian travelled to London on 21 September at the invitation of Ben Nicholson.
 In October 1940, after the German attack on London in September of that year, he emigrated to the USA with the support of Harry Holtzman.
 In New York, he joined the artists of abstract art who had united in the American Abstract Artists founded in 1936and published essays on neoplasticism.
 His first solo exhibition in the United States took place in January and February 1942.
 One photo shows Mondrian alongside 13 other artists such as Marc Chagall, Max Ernst, Fernand Léger, Roberto Matta, Kurt Seligmann and Yves Tanguy as well as the writer André Breton.
 In a letter to his father Henri Matisse, Pierre Matisse described Mondrian as the “saint of abstraction”.

-The primary colours red, yellow and blue, as well as the non-colours black, white and grey, appear in Mondrian’s paintings from around 1921.
+The primary colors red, yellow and blue, as well as the non-colors black, white and grey, appear in Mondrian’s paintings from around 1921.
 These are accentuated by vertical black lines and the right-angled color areas in the respective primary colors adjacent to the stripes.
 The remaining spaces are white.
 Color lines and rectangles are never arranged symmetrically, but are composed irregularly, rhythmically and dynamically.
-Thus, through the formal contrasts of the horizontal and vertical black lines and the continuous orthogonal pictorial structure, one colour surface always appears as a contrast to the other coloured and non-coloured surfaces.
+Thus, through the formal contrasts of the horizontal and vertical black lines and the continuous orthogonal pictorial structure, one color surface always appears as a contrast to the other colored and non-colored surfaces.

 “The cultivated man of today is gradually turning away from natural things, and his life is becoming more and more abstract.
 Natural (external) things become more and more automatic, and we observe that our vital attention fastens more and more on internal things.”

 — Piet Mondriaan, ‘Natural Reality and Abstract Reality’, 1919